AnnaHsu1/LockAndLearnTest/README.md

 # Getting Started
 ## Prerequisites
 **⚠️ Before proceeding, please ensure that you have the following:**
-- Installed Docker on your machine.
+- Installed Docker on your machine
 - Installed NPM
 - Installed node.js
 - Gained access to the project MongoDB database